 Update policies and Code of Conduct.
-A strong centralised programme allows the compliance officer to see when policies or the Code of Conduct have become outdated or are unclear.
+A strong centralized program allows the compliance officer to see when policies or the Code of Conduct have become outdated or are unclear.

 Bring consistency and uniformity to a core compliance process.
-From a reporter's perspective, working within a comprehensive, standardised incident management system provides a more structured and predictable experience.
+From a reporter's perspective, working within a comprehensive, standardized incident management system provides a more structured and predictable experience.

 Be audit-ready.
-A comprehensive programme supported by centralised software-ensures the organisation has a defensible audit trail should there be any question about how cases were consistently investigated and resolved.
+A comprehensive program-supported by centralized software-ensures the organization has a defensible audit trail should there be any question about how cases were consistently investigated and resolved.

 Handle a rising reporting rate.
-The 2017 NAVEX Global EMEA & APAC report points to a significant rise in the reporting rate over the last three years.4 This trend indicates that a higher level of reporting is becoming the new norm for EMEA & APAC based organisations and that they will need to be prepared to manage a much higher level of total reports in the near future.
+The 2017 NAVEX report points to a significant rise in the reporting rate a 56 percent increase since 2010.4 The consistency of the elevated rate indicates this higher level is becoming the new norm and organizations need to be prepared to manage a higher level of total reports.